Engee documentation

 Errors

-You can add an error to the nominal value specified for the Capacitance parameters.
-Technical descriptions usually specify such an error.
-The table shows how the block applies the error and calculates the capacitance depending on the selected value of the Tolerance application parameters.
+You can add the error to the nominal value set for the Capacity parameter.
+Such an error is usually indicated in the technical descriptions.
+The table shows how the block applies the error and calculates the capacity depending on the selected value of the Tolerance application parameter.

 None — use nominal value